Pop Girl

-Pop Girl is a defunct free-to-air children's television channel in the United Kingdom, owned by CSC Media Group (formerly Chart Show Channels), a company associated with the makers of The Chart Show, a television programme that had previously been on Channel 4 and ITV.
-It broadcast cartoons, live action and pop music videos on Sky and Freesat.
+Pop Girl was a British free-to-air children's television channel owned by CSC Media Group (formerly Chart Show Channels), a company associated with the music video programme The Chart Show, which had previously aired on Channel 4 and ITV.
+Programming that aired on the channel included cartoons, live action shows and music videos, and was available on Sky and Freesat.
 Its target audience was 7 to 12-year-old girls.

-Pop Girl originally broadcast from 6 am until 9 pm in order to share bandwidth with the now-defunct AnimeCentral, a general entertainment channel also owned and operated by CSC Media Group, which broadcast from 9 pm until 6am.
-Subsequently, Pop Girl's broadcast hours were extended to match those of Pop Max and it broadcast from 6am until 11:30 pm.
-This allowed the sharing arrangement with AnimeCentral to end, thus allowing the entertainment channel to broadcast 24 hours when it became Showcase TV (now 'True Entertainment').
+Pop Girl originally broadcast from 6am until 9pm in order to timeshare with AnimeCentral, a short-lived general entertainment channel also owned and operated by CSC Media Group, which broadcast from 9pm until 6am.
+Subsequently, Pop Girl's broadcast hours were extended to match with Kix! and it aired from 6am until 11:30pm.
+This allowed the sharing arrangement with AnimeCentral to end, allowing AnimeCentral to broadcast 24 hours before it became Showcase TV (now True Entertainment).

 Little Miss Pop Girl

-Since 12 May 2008, a new block was made called "Little Miss Pop Girl", which sees a slight change to the channel's content between 9 am and 12 pm every weekday during the school term.
-The block was aimed at younger girls and shows cartoons such as Lazy Lucy, Pippi Longstocking, Strawberry Shortcake or Horseland, including some programmes which are more commonly seen on Tiny Pop.
-The logo for the block was the regular Pop Girl logo with the words 'Little Miss' superimposed above.
-The block did not run at weekends or during school holidays.
+On 12 May 2008, a block called "Little Miss Pop Girl" was introduced, which resulted in a slight change to the channel's content between 9am and 12pm every weekday during the school term.
+The block was aimed at younger girls and featured cartoons such as Lazy Lucy, Pippi Longstocking, Strawberry Shortcake and Horseland, including some programmes which were more commonly seen on Tiny Pop.
+The logo for the block was the regular Pop Girl logo with the words "Little Miss" subtitled.
+The block did not air on weekends or during school holidays.

 Pop Girl +1

 On 9 May 2008, the AGB Nielsen Media website announced that Pop Girl +1 would launch on Sky channel 629, on 9 June 2008.
-However, it was in fact launched a few days before that, on 4 June 2008, replacing CSC Media Group's first music time shift, Flaunt +1, after being on air just shy of four weeks.
+However, it was instead launched on 4 June 2008, replacing CSC Media Group's first music timeshift channel, Flaunt +1, which had launched four weeks earlier.

 On 22 July 2013, Kix received a spin-off channel, Kix Power, which replaced Pop Girl +1.